Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 <details>
 <summary> List of notes and questions to consider </summary>
+* *What is the most efficient way to create a tool, that fetches relevant options from CNF, for the ingredients in a recipe?**

 * In V2.0, The MCP server becomes and amalgam of access to dietary reference intake values + Canadian Nutrient File, and a temporary local database access.
 The workflow of the agent becomes something like: